mgesteban/dynamic_form/miniforum/setup/manual-supabase-setup.md

 ## 1. Log into Supabase

 1. Go to [Supabase](https://app.supabase.com) and log in
-2. Select your project from the list
+2. Select your project: `ozqlhaprezyrluocvnms`

 ## 2. Access the SQL Editor